-The Department of Integrative Studies faculty offers an interdisciplinary Bachelor of Arts degree program in Integrative Studies,
+The Department of Integrative Studies faculty offers an interdisciplinary Bachelor of Arts degree program in Integrative Studies, the Bachelor of Science degree program in Applied

 Bachelor of Arts Degree in Integrative Studies

 The Bachelor of Arts degree in Integrative Studies enables students to design individualized programs of study for their academic, personal, and professional pursuits.
 Integrative Studies emphasizes focused study in the liberal arts, the development of critical thinking skills, and the capacity to synthesize problem-solving strategies for life in the 21st century.
 In this program, students will work closely with dedicated faculty who have scholarly training and teaching interests in the sciences, social sciences, mathematics, arts, and humanities.
 Students learn from one another's life experiences and from the professional expertise of their faculty.